-The instruction cache supplies instructions to the instruction sequencer by means of a 32-bit interface to the instruction fetch subunit.
+The instruction cache supplies instructions to the instruction sequencer by means of a 32bit interface to the instruction fetch subunit.
 The instruction fetch subunit provides all logic required to calculate effective addresses.

-The data cache is organized as 256 sets of two lines.
+The data cache is organized as 512 sets of one line.
 Each line consists of 16 bytes, state bits and an address tag.